 It was now about the sixth hour, and darkness came over the whole land until the ninth hour, for the sun stopped shining.
 And the curtain of the temple was torn in two.
 (Luke 23:44, 45)The empty tomb and the resurrected Jesus with the spike hole scar in his hand was also portrayed.
 This is all accurate and critically important, especially the resurrection.
 Jesus is alive now and The Passion of Christ movie clearly shows this truth.

 At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook and the rocks split.
 (Mat 27:51)

-So how did Gibson unscripturally exalt the Mary of the movie?
-Repeatedly, the Lord’s disciples are shown calling her Mother.
+So how did Mel Gibson unscripturally exalt the Mary of, The Passion of The Christ?
+Repeatedly, the Lord's disciples are shown calling her Mother.
 Believe it or not, after Peter denied Jesus three times, he is shown in the film to go to Mary.
-It wasn’t clear, but certainly one could get the idea that he wanted her to intercede for him because of his sins.
-At a different time, a female disciple went to Mary for comfort over viewing Jesus’ sufferings.
+It wasn't clear, but certainly one could get the idea that he wanted her to intercede for him because of his sins.
+At a different time, a female disciple went to Mary for comfort over viewing Jesus' sufferings.
 Mary also wiped the blood from the scourging floor after the savage beating, and kisses his bloody feet at the cross.
 All of this is unscriptural.

 The Passion of the Christ also clearly went beyond Scripture by showing the event known among Catholics as Veronica's veil.
 This is allegedly where a woman named Veronica offered her veil to bloody Jesus to wipe himself.
 There is not a hint of this in the Bible.